-Avoid continuous loops of reinforcing rod in concrete or structural steel that do not enclose all three phase conductors of the same circuit.
+Avoid continuous loops for reinforcing rod or structural steel around any single conductor three-phase power circuit and the electrical connections of the shipping sections.

-Figure 3 - Typical Single Aisle Floor Plan (Not for Construction)
+Figure 3 - Single Aisle Floor Plan: Standard 36 in.
+(914 mm) Wide Unit (Not for Construction)